Basics

 }

-You can add an index on a WfRunVariable
+You can add an index on a WfRunVariable to make the variable searchable.

 func myThreadFunc(thread *littlehorse.WorkflowThread) {